bobifle/tokens/README.md

 * I borrowed a lot from existing frameworks (Paulstrait's, Wolf42)
 * I stole all SRD monsters data from dnd5Api.com
 * This was made possible by the active community on the Maptool forum and the discord server.
 Thanks for their valuable help.
+* POI token images stolen from Phergus number tokens
+* Tome Of the Beast public data, buy their book to support their work

 ## Changelogs

+### v0.6
+* fix skill bonuses: tokens were always using the ability modifier instead of the stat block bonus (thanks to Smash The Cookies for finding this one)
+* the skill entry in the monster sheet is now fixed
+* improvements on the POI (Point Of Interest) magic token for GMs

 ### v0.5
 * fix some bad monster sheet utf-8 characters